 I am an evolutionary biologist interested in life history trait evolution with a special focus on plants.
-My research mainly aims at understanding which factors shaped the diversity of plant’s reproductive strategies.
+My research generally aimed at understanding which factors shaped the diversity of plant’s reproductive strategies.
 I have mainly been working on two aspects: the evolution of regenerative strategies in perennial plants from fire prone environments and the evolution of sexual dimorphism through sexual selection and sex-specific resource acquisition strategies.
-At the moment I am interested in sexual selection operating through pollen-pistil molecular interactions.
+Currently, I am starting a Marie-Curie project aiming at testing key predictions of the sexual selection theory in plants such as the possibility of female choice occurring through pollen-pistil molecular interactions.

 My research is interdisciplinary, and combines theoretical modeling, phylogenetics, comparative analyses, population biology and experimental evolution.
 I am also using a high diversity of methodologies such as optimization modeling, molecular biology, paternity analyses, spatially explicit models, niche modeling, proteomics, classic and spatial statistics.

 Current institution: Centre d’Ecologie Fonctionnelle et Evolutive